-Raison d’être: why AROnline exists
+Raison d’être: Why AROnline exists

-I HAVE always been fascinated by the products and the politics of the company that currently survives under the title of the MG Rover Group.
-Being a child of the 1970s, I have grown up with the company being constrantly in the newspapers and on the television; and it always used to intrigue me as to why our own media seemed so hellbent on destroying our only domestically owned large producer of cars.
+I have always been fascinated by the products and the politics of the company that currently survives under the title of the MG Rover Group.
+Being a child of the 1970s, I have grown up with the company being constantly in the newspapers and on the television; and it always used to intrigue me as to why our own media seemed so hellbent on destroying our only domestically owned large producer of cars.

-Back in 1981, my mum bought me a copy of Jeff Daniels’ book, “BL: The Truth About the Cars“.
+Back in 1981, my mum bought me a copy of Jeff Daniels’ book, ‘BL: The Truth About the Cars’.
 It contained chapters dealing with each of the products that spanned the period his book covered, and unlike any other single marque book I had read to that point in time, it contained a very honest appraisal of each car, instead of the rose-tinted view that seemed to mar all of the other books written on the subject.

-Around 1999, on one of my visits to the Heritage Motor Centre in Gaydon in Warwickshire, I was no doubt boring my long suffering partner about the various prototype cars on show there… when it occured to me.
-If no-one else was going to write the book that recorded all of this history, then why the hell shouldn’t I do it?
+Around 1999, on one of my visits to the Heritage Motor Centre in Gaydon in Warwickshire, I was no doubt boring my long-suffering partner about the various prototype cars on show there when it occurred to me: if no-one else was going to write the book that recorded all of this history, then why the hell shouldn’t I do it?
 OK, so I have no links with the motor industry, but I thought that perhaps I could string a sentence or two together and I do have a burning interest in the subject… what more would one need?

 So, after digging out all my relevant car magazines, I started to string a few chapters together.
 Inevitably, I was drawn to the Allegro first, but one by one, I managed to get further development stories down on paper.
 Writing some sketchy articles was one thing, but how would I go about verifying that what I have written was accurate – after all, a very important person in the development of this project once said to me, that conjecture and blind reliance on what has been printed before is an anathema to historical reporting.

 The site, essentially began its life as a showcase for my book – perhaps, somewhere that I could demonstrate that there is a story to be told.
 Very quickly, however, the site began to take over from the book.
-By that I mean, essentially, I was posting information from the book – but within a few short months, I was beginning to write for the site – and then retrospectively adding it to the book draft.
+By that I mean, essentially, I was posting information from the book – but, within a few short months, I was beginning to write for the site – and then retrospectively adding it to the book draft.

 In his own time, and without my knowledge, he designed a new site to contain the information I had gathered, and one day, he offered to show me his design, and if I liked it, I could use it to house the contents of the site.
-Firstly, I was flabbergasted at this gesture of generosity, but soon realised that Declan had a huge faith in the project, and believed that a well designed site would sell it to many, many other people.
+Firstly, I was flabbergasted at this gesture of generosity, but soon realised that Declan had a huge faith in the project, and believed that a well-designed site would sell it to many, many other people.
 And so it was, the site was soon moved off my rudimentary lets-stick-the-page-of-text-online site and into the slick, java-enabled site we have today.

 Either way, he liked what he saw and put me in touch with someone that used to work within Rover, who would prove vitally important in the development of my writing.
-He read what I had written and was able to offer a unique and inside perspective – and on many occasions, put me right!
+He read what I had written and was able to offer a unique and inside perspective – and, on many occasions, put me right!
 It was he that told me about where to look for information, and who to approach.
 Because of this, the content of the book was soon verified, and most of what I had written was going in the right direction.

 It is fair to say that every day I read through my notes, I am still bowled over by the amount of time that people such as Spen King, Roy Axe, Richard Woolley have given me, as well as those countless others that wish to remain anonymous.
 This truly has been a product of the worldwide web; there is no way that I would have been able to put together this story without the help of others, and in all likelihood, they would have been perhaps less forthcoming without the site.

 It should also be noted that the many fans that have joined the cause have also contributed much – and not just the pictures.
 I have been put right on several points, and these people, who I now count as firm friends are listed in the credits section of the site…

 So, there you have it – a site born out of the desire to check my book draft for accuracy… and it turned into a monster that has taken over my life.
-Let’s hope that the inward flow of information continues, and that we can get somewhere near to producing the definitive history of the company we call BMC>MG
+Let’s hope that the inward flow of information continues, and that we can get somewhere near to producing the definitive history of the company we call BMC>MGR

 Scope of the site

 That is why the detailed development stories start with the Mini, and proceed chronologically through each car subsequently developed by BMC and its variously-named successors, right through to the modern-day MG Rover Group.
 At the time of writing, there is a handful of cars for which I have yet to complete a development story, but these will be added in due course.

 However, I recognise that BMC produced some interesting cars prior to 1959, and you will find mention of some of these cars in other areas of the site, such as the Timeline and Feature Galleries.
 The same applies to cars that were introduced by Jaguar, Rover and Triumph before they became part of the BMH/BLMC conglomerates.